zkmopro/mopro/docs/docs/adapters/circom.md

 ### Android API

-The circom adapter exposes the equivalent functions and types to be used in the Android project.
+The Circom adapter exposes the equivalent functions and types to be used in the Android project.